perticascatalin/Research/README.md

 ## E1: Order relations compositionality in a sequence of numbers (in progress)

-Principles of writing:

-- keep theory & speculation in balance with maths and experimental part
-- link neighboring points through story and insight
-- keep flat structure, so that it is clear where to add certain stuff
-- polish partial parts, but leave way for new parts to be created

-Applications:

-- computer vision
-- all problems involving permutations (even NP problems)
-- rawest example: sequence of inputs, reorder inputs such that some function of the inputs in that particular order is maximized
-- the number of possible permutations grows very fast with N and the possible number of order relations even faster.

 ### 1. Introduction

-- information bottleneck (intro+ formula+ impl- debate-)
-- scalability & problem complexity (intro+ formula+ impl+ debate-)
-- learning complexity & separability (approached)
-- compositionality - multiple learners (approached, experiments+)
-- relation to mathematical sets (dk)
-- sequences (dk)

-#### Information Bottleneck (MOVED Concepts: Information Bottleneck)

-The information bottleneck principle links the analysis of deep neural networks to the domain of information theory.
-The key ideas of the principle are introduced as mathematical tools in a series of papers ([Z], [W]).
-These are: measuring the information propagation level against the theoretical upper bound and exploring the variation in information propagation during learning (the accuracy gain phase and the compression phase).
-How information is compressed inside a neural network depends on the data representation which can carry information about target outputs at different relevance levels.
-In practice, we can estimate the mutual information between random variables representing the input, the activation at a certain level and the output of the network.
-We can use these measures to intuitively analyze what is going through the network and then find out the factors which contribute to the success of the model design and parametrization.

 #### 1.1 Relevance and priority (MOVED Related Work)